 Winners are recognized with a registration for that year’s Folk Music Ontario conference for themselves and a partner as well as a lifetime FMO membership.
 The winner is also featured in the Conference Program edition of Folk Prints magazine, at an interview at the FMO Awards brunch, and in a career retrospective video.

 - Any FMO member may submit a nomination

-- Nominator Statement – why you feel this individual or group should be considered (500 words max)
+- Nominator Statement – why the nominator believes this individual or group should be considered (1000 words max)

 - Links to support material – press, recordings, etc. (2 max)